-Membership of the Retiree Health Plan consisted of the following at December 31, 2013, the date of the latest actuarial valuation:
+Membership of the Retiree Health Plan consisted of the following at June 30, 2016, the date of the latest actuarial valuation:

+General Employees: Law Enforcement Officers

-Retirees receiving benefits: 9
+Retirees and dependants receiving benefits 7 1

-Terminated plan members entitled to,
+Terminated plan members entitled to but not yet receiving

-but not yet receiving, benefits -
+benefits - -

-Active plan members 33
+Active plan members 20 10

-Total 42
+Total 27 11

 Funding Policy.
 The Town pays the full cost of coverage for the healthcare benefits paid to qualified retirees under a Town resolution that can be amended by the Town Council.
 The Town has chosen to fund the healthcare benefits on a pay-as-you-go basis.
-In fiscal year ended June 30, 2016, the Town's contributions were \$4,919.
+In fiscal year ended June 30, 2017, the Town's contributions were \$5,303.